-We take the view that new inter-governmental structures could include "new JMC-type committees in areas where common frameworks are created" and subcommittee structures.

-Proposals for statutory arrangements for common frameworks were debated during the passage of the European Union (Withdrawal) Act 2018 (see amendments 314-418B Official Report HL 26 March 2018 Vol 790)which included arrangements for determining what powers will be devolved or reserved in the event of the Governments being unable to agree where the powers should lie.
+New Structures could include "new JMC-type committees in areas where common frameworks are created" and subcommittee structures.
+Proposals for statutory arrangements for common frameworks were debated during the passage of the European Union (Withdrawal) Act which included arrangements for determining what powers will be devolved or reserved in the event of the Governments being unable to agree where the powers should lie.
 It would be useful for the Governments to revisit those amendments as a way to inform discussions on the frameworks.